WxBDM/nwsapy/docs/apiref/alerts/alerts.rst

 Alerts
 ======

-The alerts module retrieves information from ``/alerts/...``.
-More specifically, this provides objects for the following endpoints:
+The methods that retrieves alerts gets information from the following endpoints:

     | ``/alerts``
     | ``/alerts/active``